White-cheeked spider monkey

 The white-cheeked spider monkey (Ateles marginatus) is a species of spider monkey, a type of New World monkey, endemic to Brazil.
 It moves around the forest canopy in small family groups of two to four, part of larger groups of a few dozen animals.
 This monkey feeds on leaves, flowers, fruits, bark, honey and small insects, and it is an important means of seed dispersal for forest trees.
 Females give birth after a 230-day gestation period.
 The population of this monkey is decreasing as its forest habitat is lost to soybean production, deforestation and road construction.
 It is also regarded as a delicacy and hunted for food.
 For these reasons, the International Union for Conservation of Nature has assessed the animal's conservation status as being "endangered".

 Distribution

 The white-cheeked spider monkey is commonly found in the Brazilian Amazon.
-The area in which it is most likely to be found is between the Rio Tapajós (right bank) and its tributary, the Rio Teles Pires (right bank) and the Rio Xingu (left bank), south of the Rio Amazonas.
+The area in which it is most likely to be found is between the Rio Tapajós (right bank) and its tributary, the Rio Teles Pires/Sao Manuel (right bank) and the Rio Xingu (left bank), south of the Amazonas River.
 A portion of their territory lies also within national forests such as Tapajós National Forest (545,000 ha), Xingu National Forest (252,790 ha), Altamira National Forest (689,012 ha), Itaituba I National Forest (220,034 ha), and Itaituba II National Forest (440,500 ha).